vincentvdo6/music-recommendation-system/RECOMMENDATION_ENGINE.md

 ## Cold Start & Offline Behaviour

-- No user profile storage is required; the engine works immediately after start-up.
+- No user profile storage is required; the engine works immediately after start-up as soon as a playlist is provided.
-- If external APIs are unavailable the system still serves recommendations from the local catalogue.
+- If external APIs are unavailable the system still serves recommendations from the local catalogue after the playlist profile has been derived (cached audio features are required for the playlist tracks).
-- When both seed and context are missing the engine returns the most popular curated tracks, ensuring deterministic behaviour for smoke tests and demos.
+- When the personalised scoring cannot find suitable candidates the engine falls back to curated trending tracks, still excluding the playlist songs.

 ## Future Tweaks